suraj-self/AutoTestLab/README.md

 ## Running Tests

 1. Open your terminal in the project directory.
-2. Run the tests with:
+2. Run the tests with below command and monitor the TestsAutomationReport.html file for complete report
     ```bash
-    pytest
+    pytest tests --html=TestsAutomationReport.html
     ```

 **Optional (for Sauce Labs testing)**: